MoonLoaf/Discord-Bot/README.md

 ## Overview

-Welcome to my Discord Wordle Bot!
+Welcome to my Discord Bot!
 This bot is written in Rust using [Serenity](https://crates.io/crates/serenity) and [Tokio](https://crates.io/crates/tokio).
 The primary feature for now is a Wordle minigame that can be triggered in your Discord server using the command `!wordle`.

 ## Features